isc-projects/kea/doc/guide/ctrl-channel.rst

 will try to handle it on its own.

 Control connections over both HTTP and UNIX domain sockets are guarded with timeouts.
-The default timeout value is set to 10s and is not configurable.
+The default timeout value is set to 10 seconds and is not configurable.

 .. _ctrl-channel-syntax: